nsrau/azure-docs.it-it/articles/active-directory/saas-apps/workday-inbound-tutorial.md

 * **Come devono essere impostate le corrispondenze degli utenti tra Workday e Active Directory?**

-  * *Esempio: gli utenti con un valore di "Worker_ID" di Workday specifico vengono associati agli utenti di Active Directory il cui attributo "employeeID" ha lo stesso valore.
-Se il valore di Worker_ID non viene trovato in Active Directory, creare un nuovo utente.*
+  * *Example: Users with a specific Workday "Worker_ID" value are matched with Active Directory users where "employeeID" has the same value.
+If the Worker_ID value is not found in Active Directory, then create a new user.*

 * **La foresta di Active Directory contiene già gli ID utente necessari per il funzionamento della logica di corrispondenza?**

-  * *Esempio: Se questa configurazione è una nuova distribuzione di Workday, è consigliabile fare in modo che Active Directory sia già popolato con i valori di Worker_ID di Workday corretti (o con il valore dell'ID univoco desiderato) per mantenere la logica di corrispondenza il più semplice possibile.*
+  * *Example: If this setup is a new Workday deployment, it is recommended that Active Directory be pre-populated with the correct Workday Worker_ID values (or unique ID value of choice) to keep the matching logic as simple as possible.*

 Nelle sezioni rimanenti di questa esercitazione verrà descritto come installare e configurare queste speciali app di connettori di provisioning.
 La scelta delle app da configurare dipende dai sistemi in cui è necessario effettuare il provisioning e dal numero di domini di Active Directory e di tenant Azure AD nell'ambiente in uso.